Australian folk music: Music of the convict era

 European settlement of Australia began with the transportation of convicts from Great Britain.
 These convicts brought songs with them which were rapidly adapted to Australian conditions.
 Songs such as Moreton Bay based on the Irish song Boolavogue described the sufferings of the convicts.

 The most notable songwriter of this era was Frank Macnamara, better known as Frank the Poet, author of such well known songs as Bold Jack Donahue, which developed into The Wild Colonial Boy.

 The convict tradition also came to include songs popular in the English music halls, such as Botany Bay, and broadsheet ballads such as The Black Velvet Band.

 19th century

 In the century following European settlement of Australia, a musical tradition developed in the bush, particularly among itinerant workers such as shearers.
 As in the convict era, most bush music was made by setting new words to well-known traditional or popular songs.
 The Bulletin, known as the 'Bushman's bible' played a prominent role in publishing and popularising new songs.

 1900–1950

 As in other countries, the spread of recorded music and the arrival of radio spelt the end of Australian bush music in its traditional form.
 American country music largely displaced traditional Australian music in the bush.
-However, traditional dance music proved more durable in this period.
+However, traditional dance music proved more durable and retains a considerable number of adherents.